 In Soldier, the Super Soldier squad is forced to watch a pack of dogs attacking a wild boar as children during their training.

 Big Bad's thing in Opera is forcing the main character to watch him brutally kill people.
 He does this by placing needles under her eyes, making her unable to blink.

-Spaceballs parodies this; the bad guys' plan to have the King give the air-shield combination is to force him to watch them give her daughter back...her old nose!
+Spaceballs parodies this; the bad guys' plan to have the King give the air-shield combination is to force him to watch them give his daughter back...her old nose!

 Alex Rider is tied down and forced to watch as Razim kills Jack in Scorpia Rising.